Lund Khwar: Current times

-Lund Khwar is now a Union Council of the Takht Bhai Tehsil of District Mardan.
-It falls in Constituency PK-55(Mardan-V) is a constituency for the Khyber Pakhtunkhwa Assembly of the Khyber Pakhtunkhwa province of Pakistan in the NA-22 seat of the National Assembly's Electoral Process.
+Lund Khwar is now a union council of the Takht Bhai tehsil of District Mardan.
+It falls in Constituency PK-55 (Mardan-V) for the Khyber Pakhtunkhwa Assembly of the Khyber Pakhtunkhwa province of Pakistan in the NA-22 seat of the National Assembly's Electoral Process.

 Localities and parts

 Lund Khwar consists of the main town, once a walled town which had five gates, and its surrounding sub-towns known as "Banda" and barbarity by stripping the men and lashing them, the men were randomly chosen and lashed just to frighten the villagers.

 Location

-It is located some 18km from Takht Bahi, 10km from Sher Garh and about 30km from Mardan on the National Highway between Swat and Peshawar District.
-The town is surrounded by two main streams and a smaller brook from 3 directions which flow throughout the year thus lending Lund Khwar its name as well as a safety against possible invaders, a strategic point and basis for its foundation.
+It is located some 18 km from Takht Bahi, 10 km from Sher Garh and about 30 km from Mardan on the National Highway between Swat and Peshawar District.
+The town is surrounded by two main streams and a smaller brook from 3 directions which flow throughout the year, thus lending Lund Khwar its name as well as a safety against possible invaders, a strategic point and basis for its foundation.
 The town is connected with Sher Garh through a main road which reaches the town through a bridge on the stream.